p-j-ward/boolearn-hs/README.md

 etc.
 ```
 All the random vectors of `rand16.dat` appear somewhere in the list, now preceded by the decoder inputs.
 In generative models the symmetries that previously only applied to the hidden nodes also apply to the input nodes.
-That explains why the first random vector of `rand16.dat` can end up as the 5th item in `test.dat`.
+That explains why the first random vector of `rand16.dat` can end up as the 5th item in `rand16+inputs.dat`.

 ## Classic classification: MNIST